• Menu

 What to ask your barber

-A low fade with shaved sideburns and plenty of length in the crown to create that super sleek long bangs that will look very Ace Ventura- like when swept on the back.
+A low fade with shaved sideburns and plenty of lengths in the crown to create that super sleek long bangs that will look very Ace Ventura- like when swept on the back.

 This longer version of the Pompadour really reminds us of the Rockabilly Era with its fancy costumes and exaggerated hair.